alon-albalak/TLiDB/README.md

 ### Folder descriptions:

-- TLiDB is the main folder holding the benchmark
+- /TLiDB is the main folder holding the benchmark
-- examples contains sample code for training models
+- /examples contains sample code for training models
-- distances contains code for calculating distances between datasets/domains/tasks
+- /distances contains code for calculating distances between datasets/domains/tasks
-- dataset_preprocessing is for reproducability purposes, not required for end users.
+- /dataset_preprocessing is for reproducability purposes, not required for end users.
 It contains scripts used to preprocess the TLiDB datasets from their original form into the TLiDB form